orayanics/ithinkweb-exam/README.md

 ### Instructions
 - Should have 2 directories `/` and `/users`
-- Use react-create-app, SCSS or LESS
+- Recommend using react-create-app, SCSS or LESS based project creation.
 - You can showcase your ReactJS coding skills without relying too much on any libraries, toolkits or plugins.
 - Do not use any frameworks, please use the given react app build for you to start.
-Except for ant design or reactstrap you may use it to make your app look good.
+Except for Next.js, bootstrap (reactstrap), MUI you may use it to make your app look good.
+- But we welcome the use of libraries for better design and technology to show your skills.
 - Please be strict on using coding standards, follow airbnb’s coding style guide (https://github.com/airbnb/javascript)
 - As for writing code and design patterns, if you want to modify or upgrade it's all yours.
 Show us what you got in terms of coding structure and best practices.
 - There will be API for you to use and make things work on your end, it will be provided down below.